rchakode/realopinsight/README.md

 RealOpinsight is a business service monitoring toolkit that enables you to manage your IT while focusing on the services you provide.
 Working as add-on for existing monitoring systems, it provides specialized dashboard features and capabilities useful to monitor effectively the health of business applications and cloud services.
-RealOpinsight supports Nagios, Zenoss, Zabbix, Shinken, Centreon, Naemon, Icinga, op5, and more.
+RealOpinsight supports Nagios, Zenoss, Zabbix, Pandora FMS, Shinken, Centreon, Naemon, Icinga, op5, and more.

 RealOpInsight Workstation is released under the terms of GPLv3 License.
 See the LICENSE file.